GNOME/glib/CONTRIBUTING.md

 about GLib that has been built up over the years, we'd like to ask people committing to GLib to follow a few rules:

-0) Ask first.
+1. Ask first.
 If your changes are major, or could possibly break existing code, you should always ask.
 If your change is minor and you've been working on GLib for a while it probably isn't necessary to ask.
 But when in doubt, ask.
 Even if your change is correct, somebody may know a better way to do things.

-   If you are making changes to GLib, you should be subscribed to gtk-devel-list@gnome.org.
-(Subscription address: gtk-devel-list-request@gnome.org.)
+   If you are making changes to GLib, you should be subscribed to `gtk-devel-list@gnome.org`.
+(Subscription address:
+   `gtk-devel-list-request@gnome.org`.)
 This is a good place to ask about intended changes.

-   #gtk+ on GIMPNet (irc.gimp.org, irc.us.gimp.org, irc.eu.gimp.org, ...)
+   `#gtk+` on GIMPNet (`irc.gimp.org`, `irc.us.gimp.org`, `irc.eu.gimp.org`, …)
-   is also a good place to find GTK+ developers to discuss changes with, however, email to gtk-devel-list is the most certain and preferred method.
+   is also a good place to find GTK+ developers to discuss changes with, however, email to `gtk-devel-list` is the most certain and preferred method.

-1) Ask _first_.
+2. Ask _first_.

-2) You are expected to produce a meaningful commit message.
+3. You are expected to produce a meaningful commit message.
    Changes without a sufficient commit message will be reverted.
 See below for the expected format of commit messages.